 Add a thin liquid batter with a cup onto the hot frying pan and tilt the pan with a circular motion so that the batter coats the surface evenly.

-Once it is no longer in a liquid form but is thick you must invert the crepe at least once, when you see that the bottom is light brown.
+Once it is no longer in a liquid form but has set, you must invert the crepe at least once, when you see that the bottom is light brown.
 Loosen with a spatula, turn and cook the other side.

 How do you invert the crepe?